Metals: Gold Falls on Interest-Rate Concerns

-Gold prices were lower Thursday, as some investors took profits following a recent run-up in prices.
+Gold prices fell Thursday, as some investors took profits following a recent run-up in prices.

 Continue Reading Below

-Gold for February delivery fell 0.6% to $1,331.00 a troy ounce on the Comex division of the New York Mercantile Exchange, on track to end a five-session winning streak.
-They have risen to their highest level since September recently, boosted by a weaker dollar.
+Front-month gold for January delivery fell 0.9% to $1,326.00 a troy ounce on the Comex division of the New York Mercantile Exchange, snapping a five-session winning streak.
+Prices have risen to their highest level since September recently, supported by a weaker dollar.

 The U.S. currency's decline makes gold and other dollar-denominated commodities cheaper for overseas buyers.
 However, gold fell Thursday even with the dollar falling.
-The WSJ Dollar Index, which tracks the U.S. currency against a basket of 16 others, slipped 0.4%.
+The WSJ Dollar Index, which tracks the U.S. currency against a basket of 16 others, declined 0.3%.

 A recent surge in stocks and Treasury yields led some investors to take profits after the recent gold rally, said George Gero, managing director at RBC Wealth Management.